 Beaverton

 Portland’s westside neighbor has a vibrant art scene thanks to galleries like Art On Broadway and the Beaverton Arts Foundation, which helps support local artists.
-What’s more, the foundation has spearheaded a successful effort to make the Patricia Reser Center for the Arts a future reality.
+In downtown Beaverton, the Patricia Reser Center for the Arts is a dedicated arts space that features a 550-seat theater, art gallery, rehearsal, workshop and meeting space, lobby, outdoor plaza and adjacent parking structure.
+Check out their events and shows page to view upcoming performances ranging from classical music, symphonic choirs and musical plays.

 Milwaukie